 We are SO PROUD that all of LKL’s products are made fairly.
 We don’t work exclusively with fair trade factories, because getting certification is expensive and not in the reaches of all suppliers.
-There are a range of fair trade certification bodies, this can be a minefield for people who don’t have guidance to get the best one for them.
-Here is a lovely blog which gives a great explanation on why fair trade and small batch is often more expensive
+There is a range of fair trade certification bodies, this can be a minefield for people who don’t have guidance to get the best one for them.
+Here is a lovely blog which gives a great explanation on why fair trade and small-batch is often more expensive

 All of this is is why we visit the factories we work with.

-We’ve had the pleased of sitting on the floor, drinking chai at the late afternoon tea break with women who make your clothes.
+We’ve had the pleasure of sitting on the floor, drinking chai at the late afternoon tea break with women who make your clothes.
 Their conversations, hopes and fears are the same as yours.
-They’re all excited about the idea of love, love playing dress up (especially getting tall white westerners in Sari’s) and have recently discovered selfies.
-We know, from talking to them that they like their job, they smile and laugh and despite the language barrier we have jokes together.
+They’re all excited about the idea of love, love playing dress-up (especially getting tall white westerners in Sari’s) and have recently discovered selfies.
+We know, from talking to them that they like their job, they smile and laugh and despite the language barrier, we have jokes together.